jhucompilers/fall2024/assign/assign03.md

 ### C semantic rules

-Note that the [slides for Lecture 11](../lectures/lecture11-public.pdf) are a very good overview of the semantic rules your semantic analyzer is expected to check.
+Note that the [slides for Lecture 11](../lectures/lecture11-public.pdf) are a good overview of the semantic rules your semantic analyzer is expected to check.